emcparland/dmspOTUs/mmetsp18s/README.md

 - [guppy](https://matsen.github.io/pplacer/generated_rst/guppy.html)
 - [seqmagick](http://fhcrc.github.io/seqmagick/)
 - [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/) (can skip if starting at step 3)

+## You'll need:
-- [Rfam](https://rfam.xfam.org/family/RF01960) (RF01960) covariance model for euks small subunit rRNA is provided here for convenience (can skip if starting at step 3)
+- [Rfam](https://rfam.xfam.org/family/RF01960) (RF01960) covariance model for euks small subunit rRNA is (provided here for convenience, can skip if starting at step 3)
 ```
 cmconvert eukarya-0p1.cm  > eukarya-0p1.conv.cm
 ```

-## You'll need:
 - Your 18S OTUs

 Mine happen to be here from a long time ago and I duplicated them into a new file so as not to accidentally ruin the hardwork of Erin 3 years ago: